 - As noted above, many insurance companies will refuse to insure a homeowner if they carry a specific aggressive breed of dog.
 Most of the time there is supplemental insurance that will step into play if that is the case, but if not then the owner(s) of the dog will be responsible for any damages that are a result of the dog’s attack.

-- Contact an Attorney For Representation
+- Contact a Dog Bite Attorney

 - Dog Bite cases can be very complex and frustrating.
 It’s very important to seek representation if you or a loved one is every attacked by a dog in order to ensure that you are getting the best possible outcome after the attack.